interstellxr/interstellxr/README.md

 <h2 align="left">Hi👋!
-My name is Huckleberry and I'm currently doing my Master's in astrophysics at EPFL.</h2>
+My name is Huckleberry and I'm currently doing my Master's in astrophysics at EPFL.
+I'm mostly interested in exoplanetology and the search for life in space. </h2>

 ###